JosefinaColombini/Recycled_Linux_Workstation_Build/README.md

 Lastly, i had too options for the HDD and decided to go for 1tb (the seagate one) because i don't trust the PS to be strong enough:
 ![IMG_3377](https://github.com/user-attachments/assets/bb30fd4f-f547-4681-95d5-15482a1d7e0a)

 ---

-## 🔐 Why This?

-Learning cybersecurity doesn't require expensive gear.
-This box proves that with some resourcefulness, you can turn nearly anything into a powerful learning tool.

----